Nine to Five (1980)

 Doralee Rhodes: Get your scummy hands off me.
 Look, I've been straight with you since the first day I got here.
-And I've put up will all your groping and ogling and hollow apologies, and with being chased around the desk, because I need this job.
+And I've put up will all your pinching and staring and chasing me around the desk, because I need this job.
 BUT THIS IS THE LAST STRAW!

 Doralee Rhodes: Look, I've got a gun out there in my purse.
-And until now, I've been forgiving and forgetting because of the way I was brought up.
-But I tell you this: If you ever say another word about me or make another indecent proposal, I'm gonna get that gun of mine...
+And up to now, I've been forgiving and forgetting because of the way I was brought up.
+But I'll tell you one thing: If you ever say another word about me or make another indecent proposal, I'm gonna get that gun of mine...
 And I'm gonna change you from a bishop to a rabbi with one shot!

 [calls back over her shoulder while storming out of the office]

 Doralee Rhodes: DON'T THINK I CAN'T DO IT!

 Doralee Rhodes: I need a drink, Roz.
 I'm taking the rest of the day off.

 Violet Newstead: Oh, God.
 They know about the rat poison.
 I might as well just turn myself in.

 Doralee Rhodes: Violet, it was an accident.

 Violet Newstead: I'm a murderess.
 I'm gonna go to the pen.
 My poor kids.
 I'm gonna lose my job.

 Violet Newstead: I'm no fool.
 I've killed the boss, you think they're not gonna fire me for a thing like that?